 The Wixárika have sent a plea to President Calderon that makes several points very clear: they represent a united voice of the Wixárika People (specifically, over 500 community ceremonial centers and family ranches); and mining concessions are disallowed under the 2008 pact of Hauxa Manaká.
 They also make legal claims under the Mexican Constitution and Convention 169 of the International Labor Organization.

-In the letter, the Wixárika note that Silver Majestic and some members of the federal government have offered a trade off, in which one of the sacred places, the Cerro Quemado o Raunaxi, would be spared in order to allow mining elsewhere in the Sierra de Catorce.
+In the letter, the Wixárika note that First Majestic and some members of the federal government have offered a trade off, in which one of the sacred places, the Cerro Quemado o Raunaxi, would be spared in order to allow mining elsewhere in the Sierra de Catorce.
 However, the Wixárika clearly want the entire 144,000 acres of the protected region to remain untouched.

-None of this information is referenced by Silver Majestic in its communiqués or on its website.
+None of this information is referenced by First Majestic in its communiqués or on its website.
 In fact, in true corporate double-speak, First Majestic can make the following bizarre statement about the La Luz Silver Project in the Real de Catorce:

 “First Majestic is very positive about the future of this mine and believes it will become an important mine for the region and for the company.
 No current plans exist, however, due to the historic nature of this region, our plans will be designed to maintain and improve the area.”